InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 - 433MHz radio modules
 - 2 x 433MHz Antennas
 - SWD Programmer (looks like a USB stick)
-- 16 Channel OneWire SSR/Switch board
+- 16 Channel 1Wire™ SSR/Switch board

 Before plugging in, please inspect your Orange Pi Prime.
 Ensure that the Wifi cable is not inside the board (if it is, carefully remove the interface board, disconnect the Wifi cable & reroute it outside) and that the heatsink is not loose.